 Food and drink

-The Long Table invites you to enjoy a pay-as-you-can lunch and (if you’re staying on after the event) evening meal, showcasing seasonal, hyper-local ingredients.
+The Long Table invites you to enjoy a pay-as-you-can lunch (and, if you’re staying on after the event, Spanish street food inspired evening meal) showcasing seasonal, hyper-local ingredients.

 The communal meal is a chance to catch up with old friends and make new ones.
 You might even meet people who’ve just turned up to eat and are wondering why the heck everyone seems to be banging on about bread.